Anarchism, Violence and Insurrectionism.

 A discussion of how anarchists view the use of violence and insurrectionist strategies to achieve and defend working class gains.
 To be used as a lead off for a RAG open meeting.

-Both in the past and present anarchism has been closely associated with violence, chaos and disorder by our political enemies and their allies in the media.
-In the past anarchists have often been labelled as bomb-throwers as a direct result of both successful and failed assassination attempts on ruling-class figures and capitalists.
-The relationship between anarchism and the use of violence however is not clear cut, within both historical and contemporary anarchist movements the use of violence has been contested, rejected, condemned and praised all at different times.
-As modern anarchist communists living in an increasingly repressive capitalist society a revaluation of violence as a means to achieving (and defending) change must be evaluated through a comprehensive analysis of anarchist theory and our material conditions in 21st century Britain.
+Both in the past and present, anarchism has been closely associated with violence, chaos and disorder by our political enemies and their allies in the media.
+In the past, anarchists have often been labelled as bomb-throwers as a direct result of both successful and failed assassination attempts on ruling-class figures and capitalists.
+The relationship between anarchism and the use of violence, however, is not clear-cut.
+Within both historical and contemporary anarchist movements, the use of violence has been contested, rejected, condemned and praised all at different times.
+As modern anarchist communists living in an increasingly repressive capitalist society, a revaluation of violence as a means to achieving (and defending) change must be evaluated through a comprehensive analysis of anarchist theory and our material conditions in 21st-century Britain.

 Anarchists as bomb throwers - Historical anarchist perspectives on insurrections and violence.

-This current became known as insurrectionist anarchism, according to Anarchist historian Zoe Baker insurrectionism is categorised by several features, including opposition to formal anarchist organisations (trade unions, platformist groups etc), a rejection of struggles for immediate reforms and a commitment to using propaganda of the deed to trigger a chain reaction of working-class revolts to begin the social revolution1.
-Several notable anarchists supported insurrectionist anarchism including Carlo Cafiero2 and Luigi Galleani3.
+This current became known as insurrectionist anarchism.
+According to Anarchist historian Zoe Baker, insurrectionism is categorised by several features, including opposition to formal anarchist organisations (trade unions, platformist groups, etc), a rejection of struggles for immediate reforms and a commitment to using propaganda of the deed to trigger a chain reaction of working-class revolts to begin the social revolution1.
+Several notable anarchists supported insurrectionist anarchism, including Carlo Cafiero2 and Luigi Galleani3.

 Some other anarchist communists resorted to insurrectionist methods, including Russian-American anarchist Alexander Berkman4.
-From the late 19th to early 20th century, several anarchists and groups used propaganda of the deed to assassinate high-profile ruling class figures and capitalists including prime ministers, kings and governors.
+From the late 19th to early 20th century, several anarchists and groups used propaganda of the deed to assassinate high-profile ruling class figures and capitalists, including prime ministers, kings and governors.

-In a short text titled “The Organisation of the armed struggle” Cafiero argues that the strength of revolutionary groups lies in “its antithesis – the doctrine of opposites”.
-By this, he meant revolutionaries should oppose the centralised state with a decentralised and anti-authoritarian force.5 Zoe Baker argues in her chapter on Insurrectionist Anarchism that the strategy can be divided into two main phases the first of which began in the 1880s.
+In a short text titled “The Organisation of the armed struggle”, Cafiero argues that the strength of revolutionary groups lies in “its antithesis – the doctrine of opposites”.
+By this, he meant revolutionaries should oppose the centralised state with a decentralised and anti-authoritarian force.5 Zoe Baker argues in her chapter on Insurrectionist Anarchism that the strategy can be divided into two main phases, the first of which began in the 1880s.

 “Like you, I think that no good can come of regicide in Russia, and I am even ready to agree that it would be definitely harmful, for it would arouse a reaction favourable to the Tsar, but I am not at all surprised that not everybody is of this opinion, and that in the stress of the present situation, which may well be intolerable, a man has come forward who is less philosophically sophisticated and therefore has more energy than we have, and who imagines that the Gordian knot can be cut with one stroke”6

-Past the First World War revolutionary violence has been a staple in many revolutions (almost exclusively non-anarchist social revolutions) In Russia for example the Bolsheviks used violence and state repression extensively against both the white forces and the Russian proletariat and peasantry.
+Past the First World War, revolutionary violence has been a staple in many revolutions (almost exclusively non-anarchist social revolutions).
+In Russia, for example, the Bolsheviks used violence and state repression extensively against both the white forces and the Russian proletariat and peasantry.
 However, within the anarchist movement, there have been many theorists who have advocated for the primary use of non-violent methods of struggle rather than armed violence.

 Non-violent (pacifist) anarchists and their role in the movement:

-However it is not as simple as categorising anarchists as either violent or non-violent, there is much more nuance when it comes to discussing this topic.
-A core part of the anarchist tradition is the opposition to unjust hierarchies which are supported by the use of organised violence and militarism (usually via the state and its arms of power e.g. the army and the police), alongside that commitment anarchists wholeheartedly support the sovereignty and freedom of individuals.
-As a result, anarchists strongly oppose violence to prevent individuals' freedom, this position is neatly summarised by Errico Malatesta who argues that the:
+However, it is not as simple as categorising anarchists as either violent or non-violent; there is much more nuance when it comes to discussing this topic.
+A core part of the anarchist tradition is the opposition to unjust hierarchies, which are supported by the use of organised violence and militarism (usually via the state and its arms of power, e.g. the army and the police).
+Alongside that commitment, anarchists wholeheartedly support the sovereignty and freedom of individuals.
+As a result, anarchists strongly oppose violence to prevent individuals' freedom.
+This position is neatly summarised by Errico Malatesta, who argues that the:

-“main plank of anarchism is the removal of violence from human relations”9
+“ [The] main plank of anarchism is the removal of violence from human relations”9

 However, being opposed to organised violence does not make non-insurrectionist anarchists completely pacifist by default.
 Malatesta continues by arguing that the case for revolutionary self-defence (violence) is justified by the fact that the working class is being forcibly kept in a state of slavery by the organised violence of the state.
-He therefore argues that any violence directed towards the oppressor is not an unjustified act of savage violence but instead an act of self defence and liberation.
+He therefore argues that any violence directed towards the oppressor is not an unjustified act of savage violence but instead an act of self-defence and liberation.

 Throughout anarchist theory and history, we have consistently argued and pointed out that the modern state has a monopoly on violence used to enforce the laws and will of the governing class, even if this organised violence is not being used openly the working class is still dominated by the state as violence can be unleashed at any time to crush those who seek to alter and destroy the status quo.
 Malatesta defines the state clearly as follows: